hackbinghamton/DockerAndContainers/Dockerfiles.md

 Now, run `docker build .` Check your images with `docker image ls`—you should see one built a few seconds ago!
 Copy its id for the next step.

+Use `docker history <image-id>` to see the steps used in the creation of your image—they should roughly match your `Dockerfile`

 Finally, we can run our program with `docker run <image-id>`.
 Congratulations on making your first image!

 Once you're done, clean up your image with `docker image rm <image-id>`.

+# Additional Info
+Run `docker build` with `-t <tag>` to add a tag to your image.
+You can also add a tag after building with `docker tag`

+Try running `docker inspect <image-id>` to get a detailed look at the image contents.

+You can use the `RUN` instruction to run commands during the build process. **Exercise**: Try installing some commands during the above build process, and use them in your `program.sh`.